List of World Heritage Sites in Vietnam

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Sites are places of importance to cultural or natural heritage as described in the UNESCO World Heritage Convention, established in 1972.
 Vietnam accepted the convention on 19 October 1987, making its natural and cultural sites eligible for inclusion on the list.
 As of 2025, there are nine World Heritage Sites in Vietnam, including six cultural sites, two natural sites, and one mixed.
 Vietnam holds the second-highest number of World Heritage Sites in Southeast Asia, after Indonesia with ten sites.

 The Complex of Huế Monuments was the first site in Vietnam to be inscribed on the list at the 17th session of the World Heritage Committee held in Colombia in 1993.
 Two cultural sites from Quảng Nam were listed in 1999: Hội An Ancient Town and Mỹ Sơn Sanctuary.
 Hạ Long Bay and Phong Nha – Kẻ Bàng National Park were listed as natural sites in 1994 and 2003, respectively, before receiving the extension on the criteria for exceptional geological and geomorphologic values by the World Heritage Committee in 2000 and 2015.
 The Central Sector of Imperial Citadel of Thăng Long was inscribed in 2010, coinciding with the Millennial Anniversary of the Thăng Long capital.
 Tràng An Scenic Landscape Complex was inscribed in 2016, the first mixed site in Southeast Asia.
 The most recent site added is the Yen Tu-Vinh Nghiem-Con Son, Kiep Bac Complex of Monuments and Landscapes.

 After being recognized, the sites became popular tourist attractions.
 They are also considered to be driving forces behind the growth of tourism in the country.
 According to the Ministry of Culture, Sports and Tourism, Tràng An was the most popular World Heritage Site in Vietnam, attracted more than 6 million visitors and raised 867.5 million VND in 2019 alone.
-In addition to its World Heritage Sites, Vietnam also maintains six properties on its tentative list.
+In addition to its World Heritage Sites, Vietnam also maintains eight properties on its tentative list.